ZechCodes/Bevy/README.md

 ```

 **Creating Overrides**

 It is possible to pass in overrides to the Bevy context which will be used in place of the requested type.
+This is great for providing instantiated instances of classes (config models, database connections, etc.) or for test mocks.
 ```python
 from bevy import Bevy, Inject, Context